 Bike Easy Instructors

-We’ve scheduled two sections of the Traffic Skills 101 classes and will be held at the Bike Easy offices in March and April.
-Traffic Skills 101 (TS-101) will help you ride safely and effectively — to work, to the store, around your neighborhood or around the state.
+The next round of Smart Biking classes will take place August 21, 22 and 24.
+Smart Biking will help you ride safely and effectively — to work, to the store, around your neighborhood or around the state.
 The course covers a lot of information, including bike selection, simple maintenance, fixing a flat, and strategies for riding a bike safely and confidently.
-Traffic Skills 101 is taught in two sessions: four hours in-class and five hours on bike including parking lot drills and a ride on city streets.
+Smart Biking is taught in three sessions and is comprised of four hours in-class and five hours on bike including parking lot drills and a ride on city streets.

-Section 1 is will be on Saturday, March 11 & Saturday, March 12; Section 2 will be in May with dates to be announced soon.
-Please register HERE to participate in one section of this training.
-Completion of the TS-101 class is mandatory to be eligible for the LCI Seminar.
+Session 1 will be held August 21 5:30-7:30 pm, Session 2 will be held August 22 5:30-7:30 pm and Session 3 11:00am-4:00 pm.
+Please register HERE to participate in the training.
+Completion of all sessions of the Smart Biking class is mandatory to be eligible for the LCI Seminar.

-For more information about these Bike Easy trainings and other educational opportunities, please contact Keith.
+For more information about these Bike Easy trainings and other educational opportunities, please contact Laura.